 On the other hand, you don’t need to have your nails clipped right down and completely plain.
 Having them painted and/or modestly decorated is entirely ok, and it might actually look fun for the kids.
 They love bright colors or fun nail art.

 The main thing to keep in mind is that they should be clean and practical.
 If you show up with dirt under your nails or looking grubby, you won’t come across as professional.
 The parents might even question your hygiene.
 That would not be good.

 If you have piercings beyond regular ear piercings, you’ll probably want to proceed with caution.
 The parents might not be crazy about the image you could portray to their kids.
 On the other hand, they might have no problem with them at all.

 One point of reference is that some daycares don’t allow their employees to have facial piercings beyond an earring in each ear.
-These restrictions are actually pretty common at a lot of workplaces.
+These restrictions are actually pretty common in a lot of workplaces.

-Another practical reason to not show up with facial piercings is that kids are super grabby.
+Another practical reason to not show up with facial piercings is that children are super grabby.
 It doesn’t feel very nice when these are pulled from your face.

 If it’s possible, you might want to consider removing any extra piercings or at least go with smaller studs, before meeting the family.